 Kegel Exerciser Basics

-If you’re looking to enhance your routine, Kegel exercisers are the perfect solution.
+If you’re looking to enhance your routine, Kegel exercisers are the perfect solution for many reasons.
 They’re usually small, hollow balls with a weight inside, and while similar balls have been around for over a thousand years, the best Kegel exercisers today are made from medical grade silicone.

 The balls are inserted into the vagina, and held using the strength of your pelvic muscles.
 To really work your pelvic floor, you should follow a routine of contraction and release but when not following a specific training routine, Kegel balls can also be used for some fun before sex.